Go back to the main characters page

 - Power Copying: One of the things she can do to the dead parahumans she touches.
 Technically she summons ghostly versions of dead capes rather than using their powers herself, but the result is usually the same.
 (And sometimes, with touch-range powers like Clockstopper, this makes her even more powerful than the original, since she can send the ghost out to use it at range.)

-- Villainous Willpower: She fought off Taylor's mind control.
+- Heroic Willpower: She was a villain at the time, but she still fought off Taylor's mind control.

 - Voice of the Legion: Her voice sounds like a dozen people speaking at once.